matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

  no mop sysid
 ```

-We can define Macros using a <macro> tag in our parser template and defining
+We can define Macros using a {%raw%}<macro>{%endraw%} tag in our parser template
-regular python functions inside.
-Functions defined inside the macro tag can
+and defining regular python functions inside.
+Functions defined inside the macro
-then be used using the `macro('<function_name>')` call as shown below:
+tag can then be used using the `macro('<function_name>')` call as shown below:

 {% highlight html %}
 {% raw %}
 <macro>
 def dot_to_cidr(mask):
-    '''Converts each octet in mask to binary and count number of 1s.'''
+    '''Converts each octet in MASK to binary and counts number of 1s.'''
     return sum([str(bin(int(octet))).count("1")
                 for octet in mask.split(".")])
 </macro>